American River: Flora and fauna

 The American River watershed crosses multiple climate zones due to the large range in elevations.
 The climate of the lower American River valley is Mediterranean and temperate grassland.
 Sacramento County in particular, where the main stem American River is located, is known for its cool winters and hot summers, with low average precipitation.
 The North, Middle and South Forks originate in alpine zones along the Sierra Crest and flow through subalpine, montane and temperate coniferous forests.
 In the foothills, oak woodland and grassland are dominant.

 The region is prone to seasonal drought conditions, as about 90 percent of precipitation falls as rain and snow between the months of November and April.
 Much of the Central Valley was historically wetlands and has extremely fertile soil; today, the vast majority of wetlands have been converted to agriculture or urban areas.
 Most of the remaining wetland, riparian and aquatic ecosystems are restricted to the narrow corridor along the American River.

-There is an abundance of flora and fauna found at the American River that creates an immensely bio diverse ecosystem.
+There is an abundance of flora and fauna found at the American River that creates an immensely biodiverse ecosystem.
 Native plants along the American River Parkway are adapted to a Mediterranean climate, are drought tolerant, and help support a balanced, healthy ecosystem.
 Non-native, and sometimes invasive, species have been introduced to the American River ecosystem.
 These exotic species have no natural predators and combat with native species for sun, space, and nutrients, causing substantial problems for the native plant life and the entire bionetwork.
 The American River Parkway Foundation, in collaboration with Sacramento County Parks, manages the invasive plants on the American River.

 Fourteen environmental watershed groups are shown to be active in the Upper American River Watershed by the Adopt A Watershed Program of the U.S. EPA.
 The Upper American River Foundation is a prominent one.

 There are over 40 species of native and non-native fish in the American River, including: